w3c/wai-website/pages/about/groups/agwg/task-forces.md

 The [Cognitive and Learning Disabilities Accessibility Task Force](/about/groups/task-forces/coga/) will develop draft proposed guidance and techniques to make web content, content authoring, and user agent implementation accessible and more useable by people with cognitive and learning disabilities.

+## WCAG 2.x Backlog Task Force

+The objective of the [WCAG 2 Task Force](/about/groups/task-forces/wcag2x-backlog/) is to maintain up-to-date versions of the normative and informative materials associated with versions 2.0, 2.1, and 2.2 of the Web Content Accessibility Guidelines, and to document considerations for WCAG 3.0 which cannot be readily addressed within the existing normative language of the 2.x specification.

 ## Low Vision Accessibility Task Force

 The [Low Vision Accessibility Task Force](/about/groups/task-forces/low-vision-a11y-tf/) will identify issues and specify solutions to web accessibility issues specific to users with low vision via WCAG 2.0 techniques, understanding and guidance documents, and as needed to produce extensions to WCAG 2.0.

 ## Mobile Accessibility Task Force

-The [Mobile Accessibility Task Force](/about/groups/mobile-a11y-tf/) produce techniques, understanding and guidance documents as well as updates to existing related W3C / WAI material that addresses the mobile space.
+The [Mobile Accessibility Task Force](/about/groups/task-forces/matf/) produce techniques, understanding and guidance documents as well as updates to existing related W3C / WAI material that addresses the mobile space.

 ## Silver Task Force